cockroachdb/docs/src/current/v23.2/live-migration-service.md

 ## Terminology

-- A *live migration* keeps two production databases online (a source and a target database) and uses either replication or dual writing to keep data equal between them until a final cutover.
+- A *live migration* keeps two production databases online (a source and a target database) and uses either replication or dual writing to keep data identical between them until a final cutover.
 - The *source of truth* is the database that serves reads and writes to the application during a live migration.
 A cutover switches the source of truth.
 - *Shadowing* is the replaying of traffic on the target database.
 The LMS supports multiple [shadowing modes](#shadowing-modes).